Fury-Labs/furya/tests/localosmosis/README.md

 To use the script:

-1. make sure you have a running LocalOsmosis instance
+1. make sure you have a running LocalFurya instance

 2. run the following command: